nre/Doxhooks/docs/features.rst

 Features
 ########

 Doxhooks lets you abstract away the content and maintenance of files in your project.
-Doxhooks has three main classes of abstractions: `Resources <resource>`:term: (files), `preprocessors <preprocessor>`:term: and preprocessor `mini-languages <mini-language>`:term:.
+Doxhooks has three main classes of abstractions: `Resources <information resource>`:term: (files), `preprocessors <preprocessor>`:term: and preprocessor `mini-languages <mini-language>`:term:.

 Resources